Preserve or Modify? Context-Aware Evaluation for Balancing Preservation and Modification in Text-Guided Image Editing: Introduction

+Among existing metrics, directional CLIP similarity~\citep{gal2022stylegan} is unique because it provides a method to consider both the source image and target text in the evaluation.
+Even this metric suffers from a context-blindness problem, using a fixed standard without considering the specific relationship between the source image and target text.
+We show that directional CLIP similarity tends to prioritize modification over preservation, and often focuses on peripheral parts rather than regions that are edited as guided by target text, in \cref{sec:prob_analysis}.
+These observations underscore the need for a context-aware metric to dynamically adjust the evaluation standard, balancing both aspects in response to diverse editing contexts.

-Based on our comprehensive analysis, we propose a novel metric, \texttt{AugCLIP}, which evaluates the quality of the edited image by comparing it with an estimated representation of a well-edited image that balances preservation and modification by identifying a key modification vector that transforms the source image to match the target text while minimizing alterations.
-For this purpose, we leverage large language models to extract attributes that capture various visual aspects of the source image and target text.
-Then, we estimate the key modification vector by a hyperplane that separates the source and target attributes, considering the intertwined relationships between them.
-To this end, \texttt{AugCLIP} evaluates how closely the edited image aligns with the estimated ideal derived by applying the modification vector to the source image.
+Based on our comprehensive analysis, we propose a novel context-aware metric, \texttt{AugCLIP}, which evaluates the quality of the edited image by comparing it with an estimated representation of a well-edited image.
+To balance preservation and modification, a well-edited image is represented by a minimum modification on the source image, while matching the target text.
+We use multi-modal large language models (MLLMs) to extract attributes that capture various visual aspects of the source image and target text.
+With these attributes, we derive a hyperplane that separates the source and target to derive the ideal modification as a projection to this hyperplane. \texttt{AugCLIP} evaluates how closely the edited image aligns with the estimated ideal image in CLIP space.

-Our metric \texttt{AugCLIP} demonstrates remarkable improvement in alignment with human evaluators on diverse editing scenarios such as object, attribute, and style alteration compared to all other existing metrics.
+Our metric \texttt{AugCLIP} demonstrates remarkable improvement in alignment with human judgment on diverse editing scenarios such as object, attribute, and style alteration compared to all other existing metrics.
 Moreover, our metric is even applicable to personalized generation, the DreamBooth dataset, where the objective is to identify an object in the source image and edit it into a completely novel context.
 This shows the flexibility of \texttt{AugCLIP}, which seamlessly applies to a variety of editing directions.
 Notably, our metric excels in identifying minor differences between the source image and the edited image, showing superb ability in complex image editing scenarios such as MagicBrush.